Shivavigneshkannan-k/Shivavigneshkannan-k/README.md

 # Hi,I'm Shiva:
 Welcome to my GitHub profile.
-I'm Shiva, a first-year Computer Science and Engineering student at Chennai Institute of Technology.<br>
+I'm Shiva, a second-year Computer Science and Engineering student at Chennai Institute of Technology.<br>
 I'm passionate about coding and love working with various programming languages and technologies.